forrestyishichen/cmpe202-jinsho/VALUES.md

 ## 10/28/2017:

 In this week's meeting, we have move on and start to work on our first version.

+**Yilin Miao:**

+We are at stage 5 of 10 of our first JS game Shrek Go! **the XP Core Value**, is team members need to be creative about the additional features and decorations can be implemented to the game.
+This relects on how we implement the game.
+So far, the game is common as a role play game.

 **Yishi Chen**